 Lately, I have been thinking a lot about self-care.
 Or self-improvement, self-help, mental management—call it what you will.
 Quite honestly, I think it’s a big load of crap.

-I spent the better part of last year seeing these things every place my eyes wandered:
+I spent the better part of last year seeing words like these every place my eyes wandered:

 And believing them.